 There is good reason for summer crowds to throng the old town of Dubrovnik.
 It’s not just for the hardcore Game of Thrones fans.
 We went with high expectations and I must say that both, walking the old town walls and kayaking in the Adriatic Sea around the Dubrovnik walls were stellar experiences.
 The views are just unbelievable.

 The sunset kayaking tour turned out to be a great way to enjoy the Adriatic Sea, see the walls from outside and some of the spots around the old town including the Lokrum island.
+This is definitely one of the best things to do in Dubrovnik!

 About the author: Shweta runs her own travel blog zestinatote.com to bring family-friendly itineraries and tips, destinations and luxury stays, to her readers.
 Her belief is that family travel need not be boring and that one can do a mix of local culture & food, adventure activities and relaxation, all with family.
 You can follow her by checking out her Facebook, Instagram and Twitter.